prometheus/proposals/proposals/0074-new-labels-values-api.md

 <br/>

 <br/>
-The matching score of a fuzzy match must be >= this value.
+The matching score of a fuzzy match must be &gt;= this value.
 <br/>

 <br/>